storaged-project/udisks/README.md

 INSTALLATION
 ============

-Storaged has several dependencies listed in `yum_dependencies.txt`.
+Storaged has several dependencies listed in `rpm_dependencies.txt`.

-If you run yum based distro, install the dependencies by:
+If you run rpm based distro, install the dependencies by:

-    # yum install -y $(cat yum_dependencies.txt)
+    # yum install -y $(cat rpm_dependencies.txt)

 AUTOTOOLS
 ---------